treydock/tsm_exporter/README.md

 ## Dependencies

 This exporter relies on the `dsmadmc` command.
-The host running the exporter is expected to have both the `dsmadmc` executable and `/opt/tivoli/tsm/client/ba/bin/dsm.sys`.
+The host running the exporter is expected to have both the `dsmadmc` executable and files `/opt/tivoli/tsm/client/ba/bin/dsm.sys` and `/opt/tivoli/tsm/client/ba/bin/dsm.opt`.

 The hosts being queried by this exporter must exist in `/opt/tivoli/tsm/client/ba/bin/dsm.sys`.